Explaining different types of home loans

 Pros and cons

-- If you're good at controlling your finances you can repay your home loan sooner.
-If your income is uneven, a revolving home loan may be best for you, because there are no fixed repayments but (depending on the product you select) your limit might reduce each month.
+- If you're good at managing your finances you can repay your home loan sooner.
+If your income is uneven, a revolving home loan may be best for you because there are no fixed repayments, but (depending on the type of loan you select) your limit might reduce each month to help you ensure the loan is paid off within the selected term .
+With our Rapid Repay home loan, your available balance (limit) will reduce each month, while our Mortgage One home loan has an agreed limit that stays the same until the end of the loan term.

 - You have the option of making lump-sum repayments and if you need the money again, you can redraw up to your limit at any time.